 Samuels ton not enough for Windies

-Marlon Samuels’ superb hundred proved in vain as Pakistan overcame West Indies by six wickets on the Duckworth/Lewis method in St Lucia to move 2-1 up in their five-match series with one game to play.
+Marlon Samuels’ superb hundred proved in vain as Pakistan overcame West Indies by on the Duckworth/Lewis method in St Lucia to move 2-1 up in their five-match series with one game to play.

 A game initially reduced to 49 overs a side by poor weather appeared to be heading in the Windies’ favour prior to a rain delay that lopped a further 18 overs from Pakistan’s innings.